 - Denver's recent rapid population growth brings many forces of change.
 One is the changing demographics of the city and its individual neighborhoods.
-This includes historically under-served or underrepresented areas where dramatic swings in income, racial, and ethnic composition occurred in just the last decade. - Involuntary displacement, which occurs when residents or businesses can no longer afford to stay in an area due to increasing property values and rents, is a negative transition the city can take action to mitigate.
-Mitigating involuntary displacement means deliberate action to keep current residents and businesses in place and providing equitable access to the benefits of economic growth for all residents and business owners. - This plan recognizes the lack of current residents within the MFSD area.
+This includes historically underserved or underrepresented areas where dramatic swings in income, racial, and ethnic composition have occurred. - Involuntary displacement, which occurs when residents or businesses can no longer afford to stay in an area due to increasing property values and rents, is a negative transition which the city can take action to mitigate.
+Mitigating involuntary displacement means deliberate action to keep current residents and businesses in place, and providing equitable access to the benefits of economic growth for all residents and business owners. - This plan recognizes the lack of current residents within the MFSD area.
 However, the measurement of vulnerability to displacement is taken from the surrounding census tracts to be sensitive to the adjacent neighborhoods and their potential vulnerability to displacement.